 Justin is a Sociology Ph.D. candidate at the University of Notre Dame.
 His areas of specialization include Cultural Sociology, Social Movements and Collective Behavior, Microsociology, Sociological Theory, Qualitative Methods, Social Control/Deviance, and the Sociology of Religion.
 Broadly defined, Justin’s publications have been focused on issues related to cognition and emotion, interaction and information-transmission, and social and cultural stasis and change.
 To view his CV, click here.

 Justin’s research has appeared in the Journal of Contemporary Ethnography, Sociological Theory, Thesis Eleven, Journal of Classical Sociology, Blackwell Companion to Social Movements, and the Handbook of Contemporary Sociological Theory.
-He also serves as an occasional reviewer for the American Sociological Review, Mobilization: An International Journal, The Sociological Quarterly, Sociological Perspectives, and others.

-In addition, he has instructed Introduction to Social Psychology, conducted and supervised research for the Fourth Wave of the National Study of Youth and Religion, and assisted teaching with guest lectures for Social Problems and Social Psychology.
-Justin has given numerous presentations related to his ongoing dissertation research and is an active affiliate of Notre Dame’s Center for the Study of Social Movements, Center for the Study of Religion and Society, and the Sociology Department’s Culture Workshop.
-He is also a contributing editor at Mobilizing Ideas.
+Justin has instructed Introduction to Social Psychology, conducted and supervised research for the Fourth Wave of the National Study of Youth and Religion, and assisted teaching with guest lectures for Social Problems and Social Psychology.
+He has given numerous presentations related to his ongoing dissertation research and is an active affiliate of Notre Dame’s Center for the Study of Social Movements, Center for the Study of Religion and Society, and the Sociology Department’s Culture Workshop.
+He serves as an occasional reviewer for the American Sociological Review, Mobilization: An International Journal, The Sociological Quarterly, Sociological Perspectives, and others.
+Justin is also a contributing editor at Mobilizing Ideas.